MadAppGang/mag-service-registry/README.md

   console.log(ServiceRegistry.services.exampleService); // { id: 'EXAMPLE_SERVICE' }
 ```

-As you can see to ran the configuration at the entry point, but access the results from another place.
+As you can see you ran the configuration at the entry point, but access the results from another place.
 That is the beauty of this package.

 ### Asynchronous operations
 Your services may require some time to initialize, so you might want to make *configureServices* asynchronous.
 And this is possible here.